ConfiguredThings/libhydrogen-wasm/src/documentation/md/crypt.md

 - Digital signing
     - models signed as documents by their authors, allowing consumers to authenticate the origin of the model.
-    - origin could be to a specific identity, or where a policy specifies a certificate authority, any identity whose X.509 certificate is signed by a given CA.
+    - origin could be to a specific certificate-basd identity, or where a policy specifies a certificate authority, any identity whose X.509 certificate is signed by a given CA.
     - policies are encoded in a simple reverse polish binary logic:
         ```
         (IDENTITY IDENTITY LOGICALOPERATOR)